EchterAlsFake/PHUB/docs/source/features/user.rst

 .. code-block:: python

-    user = ...
+    user = client.get(...)

     user.name    # The username
     user.url     # The link to the user page user.bio     # The user public biography (or None) user.info    # User data (relationship, orientation, etc.)
                  # Warning: Changing the client language affect this.
     user.avatar  # The user avatar as an phub.Image object.
-    user.videos # Query containing the videos posted by the user. user.type   # The type of the user (model, channels, pornstar, users, etc.)

-    # Only if the user is a pornstar
+    user.videos  # Query containing the videos posted by the user. user.type    # The type of the user (model, channels, pornstar, users, etc.) user.uploads # if user is a Pornstar, stores the personal uploads
-    user.uploads # Pornstar personnal uploads

 Refreshing User data
 --------------------